janosh/svelte-multiselect/contributing.md

 ## 🙋 How can I help?

-If you submitted a feature request and it got the green light, by all means implement it yourself.
-Or look for [issues labeled 'help wanted'](https://github.com/janosh/svelte-multiselect/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and start working on those.
-If you don't finish but have a sizeable chunk of code, feel free to submit as draft PR anyway.
+Pull requests to improve docs, test coverage or examples are always welcome!
+If you want to implement a new feature, please submit an issue first so we can discuss project-fit.
+You can also look for [issues labeled 'help wanted'](https://github.com/janosh/svelte-multiselect/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and open a PR to close one of those.
+If you don't finish, you're welcome to submit it as draft PR anyway.
 Someone else might take over.

-PRs don't always have to add functionality.
-If you have ideas for new examples or how to improve the docs, let's hear'em!
-Likewise new tests for existing functionality are always welcome.

 ## 🚀 Submit a PR